 Can migraine headaches be prevented?

-The ultimate goal of treatment is to prevent migraines from occurring.
-Adequate management depends on the accurate identification of the type of headache and may include:
+The goal of treatment is to prevent migraines from occurring.
+Good management depends on an accurate diagnosis and:

 - Avoiding known triggers, such as certain foods and beverages, caffeine, lack of sleep, and fasting